SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

 ### Deleting the Pod
 Now that we have run our program and generated some output, let's get our data and then delete the pod.

-Follow these steps using the terminal in your kube notebook:
+Follow these steps using the terminal in your Kube Notebook:
-1. Copy the data from the container's working directory to your kube notebook:
+1. Copy the data from the container's working directory to your Kube Notebook:
     - `kubectl -n $ns cp hello-pod:/usr/src/app/hello.txt ./hello.txt`
     - Note: The kubectl cp command is intended for small file transfers
 1. Check your local directory for the hello.txt file: